bloominstituteoftechnology/Intro-to-C/FAQ.md

 on.)

 The only difference between `unsigned char` and `unsigned int` is the number of bytes that are used to represent the number.
-A `char` is one byte, and an `int` is typically 4 bytes (but not always).
+A `char` is onGe byte, and an `int` is typically 4 bytes (but not always).

 You can think of these additional bytes as analogous to adding more digits to